brianleixia/BiverWordle/README.md

 BiverWordle is an innovative visualization system specifically designed to analyze, visualize, and authenticate sentiments relating to stock trends within financial text forums.
 This system ingeniously merges a time-series financial data representation, which is inspired by a candlestick chart, with a stacked area chart/streamgraph derived from text classification results.
 It further integrates word clouds that are uniquely arranged in the shapes of sad, neutral, and happy smiley face ideograms.
 These combined elements provide a comprehensive and intuitive portrayal of stock market sentiment.

 The name "BiverWordle" encapsulates the essence of our approach, alluding to two river-like area charts flowing with words.
 Our system's effectiveness is evaluated through various measures.
 These include text classification metrics (accuracy, precision, recall, and F1-score) for test data, and additionally, three use cases that vividly demonstrate the interactive data exploration possibilities of our visualization tool.
-This thorough evaluation ensures BiverWordle is not only a robust tool for understanding sentiment trends but also an engaging platform for interactive data exploration.

 ## Key Features